 Yes, I use my middle finger as it is the longest one.
 So far I have been able to reach every prostate.
 Some men have prostate positioned more up and some closer to the back door..

 Finger tends to be the best to use, given its sensations and flexibility.
-If you are prostate fan already and would like to try something new, you can always ask! :)
+If you are prostate fan already and would like to try something new, such as a 'toy', you can always ask!

-Re massage I trim my nails very short, use disposable finger cot and plenty of aloe vera lubricant.
+Re massage I trim my nails very short, use disposable hygienic protection and plenty of water based lubricant.
 Prostate experience is very different from your regular digital rectal examination as both set and setting are like a night and day in comparison.
-Your session includes a beautiful, slow-paced, full body naturist sensual relaxing massage before we start gently stimulating your G-spot.
+Your session includes a wonderful massage before we start gently stimulating your G-spot.

 Both are effective and assure a safe and hygienic treatment.

 Yes, a nice modern, clean rain shower is awaiting you before and/or after your session.
 As well as a range of shower gels and a shampoo.
-A fresh cotton or bamboo towel is ready for you.
+A fresh, clean hot towel is ready for you.

 I have never tried internal prostate massage before.
 Is there anything I can do to prepare for my session and what is the ideal length of my first prostate massage?